rapid7/metasploit-framework/docs/metasploit-framework.wiki/Writing-Module-Documentation.md

 ### Before you submit your PR: msftidy_docs.rb

 A documentation file can be passed as a positional argument to `metasploit-framework/tools/dev/msftidy_docs.rb` and will highlight formatting errors the docs file might contain.
-Once all the errors and warnings thrown by msf_tidy_docs have been resolved, the documentation file is ready for submission.
+Once all the errors and warnings thrown by `msftidy_docs.rb` have been resolved, the documentation file is ready for submission.

 ```